ZooPhy/COVID19-DataProject/README.md

 git clone https://github.com/ZooPhy/COVID19-DataProject.git

 COVID19-DataProject requires some external python packages.
+1. Make sure that pip and Python are both installed.
+Documentation for installing Python can be found at https://www.python.org/downloads/ and instructions for pip can be found at https://pip.pypa.io/en/stable/installing/.

-1. Make sure that numpy, pandas, and sodapy are installed using the following commands `pip install pandas`
+2. Make sure that numpy, pandas, and sodapy are installed using the following commands *`pip install pandas`
-`pip install numpy`
+  *`pip install numpy`
-`pip install sodapy`
+  *`pip install sodapy`
+2.
 ### downloadClimateData.bash
 This bash script is used to download a sorted list of the climate data based on FIPS county code.
 This climate data comes from the Global Historical Climatology Network - Daily (GHCN-Daily) datasets.
 Both the maximum daily temperature and the daily total precipitation are added to our data set.